 There are a lot of good homeschooling materials out there.
-But as families quickly find, stocking up on textbooks, buying a pre-packaged curriculum, or enrolling in an online program can be an expensive way of homeschooling.
+But as families quickly find, stocking up on textbooks, buying an all-in-one curriculum or enrolling in an online program can be an expensive way of homeschooling.
 That's especially true if you have more than one child who needs materials.

 Luckily, you don't really need to use a curriculum to homeschool.
 In fact, even homeschoolers who have the money to spend often prefer to pull together their own education resources.
 That's because it offers them maximum flexibility.